fahadrafiq94/Dart_Detection/README.md

 # Smartdarts: Automated Dart Scoring With Computer Vision on Portable Camera

-## About Repo
-This repository contains the Project code, dataset, tutorial notebook and final working script.

-## Project Information
 This Project investigates the interaction between a portable dartboard and natural lighting conditions.
 Computer vision technology is used in this work to extract features from images taken from various angles using portable mobile and natural lighting situations and provide new insights into the location of the stationary dartboard.

 ## Project Workflow